 Inflation is the decline of purchasing power of a given currency over time.
 The increase in the average price level of particular goods and services over time in an economy can contribute a quantitative approximation of the rate at which the reduction in buying power happens.

-The rise in prices, is often shown as a percentage.
-A unit of currency may allow buyers to purchase less than it did in prior periods.
-Inflation contrasted with deflation, which happens when the purchasing power of money grows and product prices drop.
+The rise in prices is often shown as a percentage.
+A currency unit may allow buyers to purchase less than they did in prior periods.
+Inflation is contrasted with deflation, which happens when the purchasing power of money grows, and product prices drop.

 Theoretically, the popular theory of monetarism explains the relationship between inflation and the money supply of an economy.
-For instance, huge quantities of gold and particularly silver poured into the economies of Spain and other European nations after the Spanish conquest of the Aztec and Inca empires.
-The value of money decreased as a result of the money supply’s fast expansion, which helped to fuel the inflation of product prices.
+For instance, vast quantities of gold, particularly silver, poured into the economies of Spain and other European nations after the Spanish conquest of the Aztec and Inca empires.
+The value of money decreased due to the money supply’s fast expansion, which helped fuel the inflation of product prices.

-The opposite of deflation, which occurs when the inflation rate falls below 0% and implies a widespread reduction in prices for goods and services.
-Inflation is measured in a variety of ways based on the sorts of commodities and services taken into account.
+The opposite of deflation occurs when the inflation rate falls below 0% and implies a widespread price reduction for goods and services.
+Inflation is measured in various ways based on the sorts of commodities and services considered.

 What causes inflation?

-Cost-push occurs when prices increase because production is more expensive which could include both higher wages or material prices.
-Companies pass along those higher expenses by raising prices, which then cycles back into the cost of living.
+Cost-push occurs when prices increase because production is more expensive, including higher wages or material prices.
+Companies pass those higher expenses by raising prices, which then cycles back into the cost of living.

-On the flip side, demand-pull inflation generates price increases when consumers have resilient interest for service or goods.
+Conversely, demand-pull inflation increases prices when consumers have resilient interest for services or goods.

-Demand could result from things like a low-employment rate, a high-saving rate, or strong consumer confidence.
-Higher products demand causes companies to produce more to keep up with demand.
+Demand could result from low unemployment, high saving rates, or strong consumer confidence.
+Higher product demand causes companies to produce more to keep up with demand.
 This could lead to product shortages and price surges.

 Though it may manifest through other economic mechanisms, a rise in the money supply is the primary cause of inflation.
 The monetary authorities can boost a nation’s money supply by: